 “Oh, hello!
 Do come in.
 I hope you found it all right,” says Laura Dowling, as she welcomes me into her home in Alexandria, Virginia, a historic town house that’s beautifully appointed with collections of 18th- and early-19th-century European and American furniture and layered with eye-catching decorative objects.

 It makes you want to creep behind at a snail’s pace to take everything in.
-The effect is enchanting with wonderfully composed rooms, and with the additions of holiday arrangements and a homemade garland, the effect is enchanting.
+The effect is enchanting with wonderfully composed rooms, and with the additions of holiday arrangements and a homemade garland.

 Dowling’s polished arrangements, accentuated expertly with hand twists, trailing vines, light layers, and other touches of European technique, all build upon the idea of classic French design.